Stencyl/stencylpedia/chapter-10/multitasking.md

 When would you use the Focus event in a mobile game?

-It’s a good idea to **pause** a game when it enters the background.
+It's a good idea to **pause** a game when it enters the background.
 When that happens, it's also a good idea to display some appropriate graphics to indicate the game's paused status.

 ![Losing Focus](http://static.stencyl.com/help/images/multitasking-4.png)